min2ha/ukwa-site/content/target/16368/index.en.md

   "start_date": "2015-02-03T00:00:00Z"
 }

-# All We Can - Methodist relief and development

 <p>All We Can is a charity, which helps people in some of the world’s poorest communities, by investing in partnerships that improve quality of life and create positive, long-term change for individuals, families and nations.</p>